-VOL. 5.-FAMILY RECEIPTS ;
+Vol. 5 .- FAMILY RECEIPTS ;

 A Collection of more than a Thousand valuable Receipts in various Branches of Domestic Economy.
-New Edition, Fcap.
-Svo.
-5s.
+New Edition., Frap.
+Svo, 5s.
 6d.

-.
-Each Volume is strongly Bound in Cloth, and may be purchased separately.
+\.\ Each Volume is strongly Bound in Cloth, and may be purchased separately.

-TURN OVER.
+TUEN OVER.

+ELEMENTARY WORKS

-ELEMENTARY WORKS FOR YOUNG PERSONS.
+FOR YOUNG PERSONS, .

-MRS. MARKHAM'S HISTORY OF ENGLAND, from the First Invasion by the Romans, to the end of the Reign of William the Fourth, with Conversations at the end of each Chapter.
-Testh Edition, with numerous Woodcuts.
-2 vols.
-Time.
-12s.
+MRS. MARKHAM'S HISTORY OF ENGLAND, from the First Invasion by the Romans, to the end of the Reign of William the Fourth.
+Twentyeighth Thousand, Woodcuts, 12mo, 7s.
+6d.

-MRS. MARKHAM'S HISTORY OF FRANCE, from the Conquest of Gauby Julius Casar, to the Reign of Lonis Philippe, with Conversations at the end of each Chapture.
-Fifth Edition, with numerous Woodensti.
-2 vols.
-13mo.
-138.
+MRS. MARKHAM'S HISTORY OF FRANCE, from the Conquest of Gaul by Julius Cresar, to the Reign of Louis Philippe.
+Twelfth Thousand.
+Woolcuts, 12mo, 7s.
+6d.